-This is a Beta test, and still very much a working project.
+This is still a working project.
 We need your feedback!
-Please let us know if you discover errors or bugs when searching the databases.
+Please let me know if you discover errors or bugs when searching the databases.
 Any suggestions for improvements will also be very much appreciated.
-You can send an e-mail to Bĝrge or Trond, Please see the contact information page
+You can send an e-mail to Bĝrge, Please see the contact information page

-The data in the passenger lists database is mainly transcribed from passenger lists, but in some cases information about Norwegian emigrants was added from other sources like newspaper announcements and voyage accounts.
+The data in the passenger lists database is mainly transcribed from passenger lists, but in some cases information about Norwegian emigrants was added from other sources like newspaper announcements, voyage accounts and private archives.
 There are also some entries from the Norwegian Police Emigration Records.

 The work of Martin Ulvestad has for many years been very underestimated.
 Ulvestad was a pioneer in documenting the early history of the first Norwegian settlers in America.
 He sent out about 450,000 questionnaires seeking historical and biographical information about Norwegians in America, and early settlements.
 He published the results in the 2 (3) volume work "Nordmĉndene i Amerika" 1907-1913.
 The information in the Ulvestad base consisted of transcribed and translated information from the mentioned books.

 To keep the spirit of Ulvestad alive, we have added the option for visitors to add more information to the Personal files of each individual in the database.
 The major new feature in the new database is that each individual in the database has been given an Individual file, a dedicated page, where more info can be added.

 Because some individuals may be listed both on a passenger list and in Ulvestad's books, it will some times occur that the same individual will be found duplicated, an show up twice in the search.

 You can search by names "starting with", or "equals".

 You can also search by keyword, that will return matches from information other then the name